Value-added tax (VAT)

 There are no stamp duties in the Czech Republic.
 Certain business operations in which a notary has to be involved by operation of law are subject to notarial fee.

 Employers (including economic employers and certain types of PEs) in the Czech Republic are obligated to submit monthly withholdings and an annual reconciliation in respect of their employees.
 The withholdings include personal income tax (PIT) plus solidarity surcharge and statutory social security and health insurance.

 Social security and health insurance contributions

 Employers contribute 33.8% of the employee's gross salary to the state health and social security funds (9% for health insurance and 24.8% for social security).
 A cap on only the social security contributions applies, while the health insurance contribution is uncapped.

 Road tax is payable annually with respect to vehicles (including private vehicles) used for commercial purposes.
 Rates vary depending on engine capacity and vehicle size.
 From 2022, the road tax was effectively abolished for cars, buses, and trucks up to 12 tons.
 Road tax for vehicles exceeding this limit remains in place.

-There is no separate exit tax as such - the exit taxation (implemented in line with the EU ATAD) is part of the corporate income tax (CIT).
+There is no separate exit tax as such.
+The exit taxation (implemented in line with the EU ATAD) is part of the CIT.
 The rate is thus the same as for the standard CIT, i.e. 19%.
 The tax is imposed upon (i) the relocation of assets without a change of ownership between the Czech company and its foreign PE whose income is exempt from Czech taxation based on a double tax treaty, (ii) between a Czech PE and the foreign headquarters if subsequent sake of such assets was not taxable in the Czech Republic or (ii) when a Czech tax resident changes its tax residence if subsequent sales of assets were not taxable in the Czech Republic.